 Serving as the centerpiece of this initiative is the SUNucate model legislation.
 This model bill is aimed at ensuring that children attending schools and camps have access to sunscreen and sun-protective clothing, including hats.

 Schools nationwide have implemented well-intended policy which requires a note or prescription from a physician for any over-the-counter (OTC) drugs that a student may need throughout the school day.
 Unfortunately, as the FDA regulates sunscreen as an OTC drug, many students have been forced to either obtain a note from a physician or to forego utilizing sunscreen completely while at school or school-related activities.

-So far, four states (AL, AZ, UT and WA) have adoped SUNucate protections, joining California, New York, Oregon and Texas which already have laws allowing students to bring sunscreens to school.
-Additionally, over 35 medical associations, patient organizations and industry partners have signed on in support of these efforts.
+So far, seventeen states (AL, AZ, CA*, CO, FL, IN, LA, MD, MI, NY, OH, OK, OR*, PA, TX*, UT and WA) have adopted SUNucate protections.
+The SUNucate model legislation is based on the states with asterisks.
+Additionally, 49 medical associations, patient organizations and industry partners have signed on in support of these efforts.